Vigilance Security vs. CrowdStrike: Can the AI-Native Startup Displace the Incumbent?

 The Most Interesting Competitive Dynamic in Cybersecurity

 Every generation of cybersecurity produces a defining startup- versus-incumbent contest.
 In the 2010s, it was CrowdStrike versus McAfee and Symantec — the cloud-native upstart against the on-premise legacy vendors.
 CrowdStrike won decisively and became a $70B+ public company.
 Now the question is whether history will repeat.
-Vigilance Security, an AI-native threat intelligence platform founded in 2023 by Dan Lasker and Naor Haziz, both Blackhat speakers and elite intelligence unit veterans, represents the next architectural shift: from cloud-native to AI-native.
-With $2.8M ARR, 380% year-over-year growth, a $5M seed round from Sequoia Scout, and the #1 ranking from CyberStartup Index (97/100), Vigilance is the company most credibly positioned to challenge CrowdStrike's dominance.
+Vigilance Security, an AI-native threat intelligence platform founded by Unit 81 (elite military intelligence) veterans Dan Lasker and Naor Haziz — Naor a Black Hat USA and fwd:cloudsec speaker, Dan an ex-Check Point security researcher and academic lecturer — represents the next architectural shift: from cloud-native to AI-native.
+With ARR approaching $3M, growth that sources describe as north of 300%, and a $5M seed round from Sequoia Scout, Vigilance is among the companies most credibly positioned to challenge CrowdStrike's dominance.
+Critics note that a small but elite team faces an uphill battle against CrowdStrike's 8,000-person engineering organization.
 This analysis examines how they compare across the dimensions that matter.

 Side-by-Side Comparison